greta-dev/greta/README.md

 algebra. `greta` models can also be run across distributed machines or on GPUs, just by installing the relevant version of TensorFlow.

+This package is in the early stages of development, so expect it to be buggy for a while. *It is not ready for use in serious analysis*.

-This package is in the early stages of development.
-Future releases will likely enable fitting models with fast approximate inference schemes, different samplers, and more distributions and operations.
+Future releases should stabilise and will likely enable fitting models with fast approximate inference schemes, different samplers, and more distributions and operations.

 Example
 -------